-SchemaPlay is a not for profit partnership that was set up in 2015 to produce publications, resources and training opportunities for Early Childhood Education.
+SchemaPlay produces publications, resources and training opportunities for Early Childhood Education.
 We offer bespoke training, consultancy and research and development.
 Our current projects include the creation of training resources to support practitioners in improving learning and developmental outcomes through Play in the Zone of Proximal Developmental Flow (ZPDF), through Early Childhood Education for Sustainable Citizenship and in early childhood Science, Engineering, Technology and Mathematics.

 Dr John Siraj-Blatchford